zentrocdot/sd-webui-aspect_ratio_calc/README.md

 <a target="_blank" href=""><img src="./images/calculator.png" alt="button panel"></a>

+One can take over Width and Height from the web UI for the calculation.
+Alternatively one can put in arbirtray values for calculation.

 ## Development and Test Environment

 <p align="justify">The <i>Extension</i> was devolped and tested on a machine with a Debian based Linux distribution istalled using the web UI AUTOMATIC111 with following specification:</p>